List of districts in Sindh: Colonial era

-In 1839, British Invaded the Sind.
+In 1839, the British Invaded the Sind.
 On 1843's annexation Sind was merged into Bombay Presidency and form a division of Bombay Presidency.

-Districts and Divisions were both introduced in Sind as administrative units by the British when Sind became a part of British India, and ever since then, they have formed an integral part in the civil administration of the Sind.
-At the time in 1843, the Sind was divided into 3 districts, under 1 division (Khairpur state can't included);
+Districts and divisions were both introduced in Sind as administrative units by the British when Sind became a part of British India, and ever since then, they have formed an integral part in the civil administration of the Sind.
+At the time in 1843, the Sind was divided into three districts.
+Khairpur state was administered separately as a princely state.